By Marc Lichtenfield, Chief Income Strategist

 Also boosting Chinese demand for steel is a loosening of borrowing rules on Chinese developers.
 This is being done to bolster the Chinese real estate market.
 And, importantly, iron ore is the main component of steel.

-As a result of the increased demand, the price of iron ore has started to rise after its yearlong decline.
+As a result of the increased demand, the price of iron ore has started to rise after its year-long decline.
+The tariffs might affect this demand, but China needs iron and Rio Tinto is based in London so it is unlikely to be hindered much by an American and Chinese trade war.

 We’re going to play the increase in demand and price for iron ore and other metals with Rio Tinto Group (NYSE: RIO).